celer-network/sgn-v2-networks/docs/validator.md

     sgnd query tendermint-validator-set
     ```

-    You should see an entry with `address` matching the `sgn consensus address` printed as the output of command `sgnd ops validator address`.
+    You should see an entry with `address` matching the `sgn consensus address` printed as the output of `sgnd ops validator address`.

     You can also verify the delegation: